FREQUENTLY ASKED QUESTIONS: LASIK SURGERY

 POST-PROCEDURE

-How Long Will it Take for My Eye/s to Fully Heal?
+How Long Will It Take for My Eye/s to Fully Heal?

 NOTE: this answer is for a standard LASIK procedure.
 Other procedures are different and will be discussed during your consult.